Oh My God (Guns N' Roses song): Reception

 "Oh My God" did not fare well on rock radio.
 It had a limited chart run of 5 weeks, peaking at #26 on the US Mainstream Rock Charts.
 Nevertheless, it won a 1999 Metal Edge Readers' Choice Award for Soundtrack Song of the Year.

 The Washington Post described the song by saying "It's a bit thicker, and somehow heavier, than yesteryowl, but there's no mistaking Axl Rose, whose riveting roar remains in a class by itself".

 In a review of the film, NYFilm had a negative opinion of the song, saying "Oh My God.
 God Awful is more like it.
 Believe me, it's not worth waiting for.
 If you've heard it, you know what I mean.
 If you haven't, trust me on this one."
-AllMusic described the song as "a less than satisfying comeback".
+AllMusic described the song as "essentially sounds like Rose catching up to where Nine Inch Nails and Ministry were in 1994, the very year he faded into seclusion.
+And "Oh My God" is clearly the work of an artist in seclusion, piecing together something he thinks sounds hip and happening.
+It's overloaded with processed guitars and distorted vocals, yet it's structured like a typical G N' R song; consequently, it seems weirdly out of time.
+It's a less than satisfying comeback proving just how out-of-step Rose was with nearly every post-Nirvana progression in hard rock and heavy metal."

 In a ranking of all 87 Guns N' Roses songs, WMMR ranked "Oh My God" 83rd, describing it as "Axl trying to channel his best Marilyn Manson but coming up short."
 Medium described the song as "A decent tune, even if it sounds like it was bolted together from the spare parts of five other songs."
 Spin, while also noting the Marilyn Manson similarities, described it by saying "It’s just an unusually tuneless GN’R cut".

 Former Guns N' Roses member Slash stated that upon hearing the song he "(didn't) have any real opinion about it" and that it "convinced me that my departure had been a wise decision and that Axl and I were definitely no longer on the same wavelength musically."